C453/Twitch-Bot/README.md

 A simple but messy bot written in C#.

-This bot can handle basic commands and relay with the twitch IRC.
+This bot can handle basic commands, multiple channels and relay with the twitch IRC.

 To get the OAuth token for you channel you need to go here: http://twitchapps.com/tmi/